Lorti/manu.ninja/src/posts/2015-12-22-current-color-for-fills-and-strokes-with-grunt-svg-symbols.md

 ---
 layout: layouts/post.njk
-permalink: /current-color-for-fills-and-strokes-with-grunt-svg-symbols/index.html
+permalink: /current-color-for-fills-and-strokes-with-grunt-svg-symbols/
 title: Current Color for Fills and Strokes
+description: Several people have given me feedback on my grunt-svg-symbols plugin.
+They especially liked the idea of changing color values to currentColor, so that the icons inherit the text color.
+Therefore the updated plugin has an option to automatically replace the values of all fill and stroke attributes for you.
 date: 2015-12-22
 categories: [coding]
 tags: [svg, icons, tools]
-summary: Several people have given me feedback on my <code>grunt-svg-symbols</code> plugin.
-They especially liked the idea of changing color values to <code>currentColor</code>, so that the icons inherit the text color.
-Therefore the updated plugin has an option to automatically replace the values of all <code>fill</code> and <code>stroke</code> attributes for you.
 ---

 Several people have given me feedback on my `grunt-svg-symbols` plugin.
 They especially liked the idea of changing color values to `currentColor`, so that the icons inherit the text color.
 Therefore the updated [plugin](https://www.npmjs.com/package/grunt-svg-symbols) has an option to automatically replace the values of all `fill` and `stroke` attributes for you.